 City prospered as a regional trading centre despite:

-* a Turkish assault in 1802 during which it was burned.
+– a Turkish assault in 1802 during which the Turks burned it.

 The city prides itself on the strong academic tradition.